opentelekomcloud/python-otcextensions/doc/source/install/index.rst

 Installation
 ============

 Each OS version has it's own package names, versions, bugs.
-Therefore installation as RPM is available at the moment only for Fedora through CORP `<https://copr.fedorainfracloud.org/coprs/gtema/OTC/>`_
+However there is a repository, which tries to address those issues (at least for RPM based distributions) - https://build.opensuse.org/project/show/Cloud:OTC:Tools:OpenStack.
+RPMs for most often used OSs are prepared and can be taken there.

 With a pip package can be installed the following way (please remember, it is not the latest development state).
 At the command line::